Can you really change your life in 15 minutes a day?

 The 15 minutes goes quickly and I feel fantastic.

 I’ve been running just 15 minutes a day now for nearly two months.
 I’m much fitter and stronger.
 I’ve lost weight.
 I feel more energized.
 It helps me cope with the day.
 My time has expanded.
 I’m getting way more done.
 I’m drinking way less alcohol (like not one glass in the past almost three weeks!!) and eating better.
+(I now exercise for 30 minutes a day, 1 x 2 a week, I can easily run 30 minutes.
+See how time expands!!)

 I’m more focused.
 I give fewer excuses.
 I’m aligned with my values.
 I build my self-esteem every day by following through with what I said I was going to do instead of living a life full of excuses and hate.